 Valuations are by appointment only.
-However, you no longer need an appointment for viewing or attending our auctions.
+You do not need an appointment for viewing or attending our auctions.

 Share this page X